reasonml/reason-native/docs/rely/mock-functions.md

 ### Mock.reset(mock)

-Resets all information relating to stored calls and results as well as restoring the mock to the original implementation it was constructed with.
+Resets all information relating to stored calls and results, as well as restoring the mock to the original implementation it was constructed with.

 Equivalent to calling both [`Mock.resetHistory`](#mockresethistorymock) and [`Mock.resetImplementation`](#mockresetimplementationmock)